 b.
-"Support Team" refers to the team within the VWU, which is headed by the Support Officer and which consists of an Associate Support Officer, a Senior Support Assistant and Support Assistants.
-All members of this team have a background in social work and have been selected because of their experience in working with vulnerable clients.
+"Psychosocial Support Unit" refers to the team within the VWU, which is headed by the Psychologist and which consists of two Associate Psychologists.
+All members of this team have the necessary expertise and experience in supporting vulnerable clients.

 II Identification of vulnerable witnesses